 The traditional seven(7)-a-side format of the sport has been played since 1895.
-INF own The Rules of Netball and regularly review them with a formal review every eight years.
+World Netball owns The Rules of Netball and regularly reviews them with a formal review every eight years.
 For more about The Rules of Netball Click Here.

 In addition to the standard game, netball is played in a variety of formats:

 In 2008 World Netball developed a new format of the sport.
 Fast Net is a 6-a-side game launched in 2009 at the World Netball Series in Manchester, England.

 Following a review of Fast Net this was further developed into a 5-a-side game called Fast5 – the format used at the World Netball Series in Auckland, New Zealand in 2012.

 Click here to download the INF Fast5 Rules.

 Netball is played both indoors and outside – For those lucky enough to have access to a beach netball is growing at a pace with a range of tournaments adding razmataz and sun to the sport.